Laragear/Turnstile/README.md

 > [!IMPORTANT]
 >
 > Remember that the Widget Mode is controlled via your [Cloudflare Dashboard](https://dash.cloudflare.com), not here.
+On development, this is controlled with [testing keys](#testing-keys).

 You can use the `<x-turnstile::widget />` Blade Component to add the Turnstile Widget in your forms.
 Depending on the Widget Mode, the Widget may render as usual or be invisible at Turnstile discretion.